simeononsecurity/simeononsecurity.ch/content/articles/ultimate-it-toolkit-essential-tools-gadgets/index.en.md

 13. [Sony WH-1000XM4](https://amzn.to/3FqtGRf)
 14. [Fluke Networks CableIQ](https://amzn.to/3rI2zxz)

-As IT professionals continue to play a pivotal role in shaping the digital landscape, equipping themselves with the right tools and gadgets ensures they are always prepared to meet the challenges of the modern IT world.
+As IT professionals continue to play a pivotal role in shaping the digital landscape, equipping themselves with the right tools and gadgets ensures they're always prepared to meet the challenges of the modern IT world.